ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-with-safety-rails/index.md

         }
 ```

 This is how we check if an address is a contract.
 We cannot receive output directly from Yul, so instead we define a variable to hold the result (`isToContract` in this case).
-The way Yul works every opcode is considered a function.
+The way Yul works is that every opcode is considered a function.
 So first we call [`EXTCODESIZE`](https://www.evm.codes/#3b) to get the contract size, and then use [`GT`](https://www.evm.codes/#11) to check it is not zero (we are dealing with unsigned integers, so of course it can't be negative).
 We then write the result to `isToContract`.

 ```solidity
         require(to.balance != 0 || isToContract, "Can't send tokens to an empty address");